 You can conveniently check the result of your assignments in the monitoring.
 Under Monitor > Overview > Host groups the existing host groups are listed:

-Clicking on the name of a host group will take you to the complete view of the hosts in this group.
+Clicking on the name of a host group will take you to the full overview of the hosts in this group.

 9.4.
 Using host groups